 With additional financial and professional resources, American Friends will expand its work with Canadian partners of all types to preserve the future of Canada's extraordinary natural lands, treasured by Canadians and Americans alike, for generations to come.

 Join us in growing the impact of cross-border conservation.
 Please contact:

-American Friends of Canadian Conservation 336 36th Street #717 Bellingham, WA 98225 Sandra Tassel, Program Coordinator sandra.tassel@conservecanada.org / 360-515-7171 or visit conservecanada.org to learn more or to give online.
+American Friends of Canadian Conservation

+336 36th Street, #717 Bellingham, WA 98225

+Katie Blake, Director of Conservation info@conservecanada.org (360)515-7171 or visit conservecanada.org